Azure-Player/azure.datafactory.devops/README.md

 * Selective deployment declared in-line or by pointed file
 * Stop/start triggers (option)
 * Dropping objects when not exist in the source (code) (option)
-* Filtering (include or exclude) objects to be deployed by name and/or type
+* Filtering (include or exclude) objects to be deployed by name and/or type and/or type
+* Filtering supports wildcards
 * Publish options allow you to control:
   * Whether stop and restarting triggers
   * Whether delete or not objects not in the source